vaibhawvipul/vaibhawvipul/README.md

 I am a math grad.
 I am passionate about systems engineering in general and leading/building/scaling engineering teams.
 I have around 7 years of experience in the field of data + systems.
 I have worked as data scientist, data engineer, database devloper and now developing something in the area of math + systems.

-These days I am into - Design of Programming Languages and Compilers.
+These days I am into - Product Design and Engineering, Design of Programming Languages and Compilers.

 Previously I was learning - Operating systems, concurrent programming, distributed systems and parallel programming.